connexcs/docs/docs/webphone.md

 * **Domain (A)** - This is the location where the phone will be hosted and needs to be provided to your customers.
 Create a CNAME on your domain pointing to `portal.connexcs.com.` (yes, this is the same as the customer portal).
 * **Domain (B)** This is the signaling domain and is attached to your server.

-It is recommeded to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.
+It is recommended to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

 ### Verify Certificates

 After the domains are configured, verify the certificates are in the certificate page under Setup > Information > Certificates:

-* If the domain is not listed, click on `Add Certificate`
+* If the domain is not listed, click on `Add Certificate`.
 * If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.

 ### Enable WebRTC